ammar1x/MowTextClustering/README.md

 Text Clustering using R

-This project aim to use R in order to clusterize scientific articles.
+This project aims to use R for clusterizing scientific articles.